Thursday, November 9, 2023

 1. Contour lines - lines (brown) joining areas with the same height above sea level.
 The contour interval (difference between contour lines) on a 1:50 000 topographic map is 20m.

-2. Spot heights - indicated by a black dot and height value (in meters above sea level) of a specific point on a topographic map.
+2. Spot heights - indicated by a black dot and height value (absolute height in meters above sea level) of a specific point on a topographic map.

 3. Trig. beacons (triangulation station or trigonometrical point) - indicated by a triangle which shows its unique number and height above sea level up to one decimal of a meter.